This post was last updated on September 5th, 2011 at 11:03 am

 The whole idea of community and creating community in our classrooms has been a very important theme in both my current class as well as the work I do in Prairie South.
 In reading Here Comes Everybody, Clay Shirky references the book Bowling Alone a few times so I figured I should buy it.
 Essentially the book deals with the decline of community in America and examines things like civic involvement, religious affiliation, and formal and informal groups.
 In essence, since the mid sixties, the social capital of Americans (I see Canada as having similar experiences) has declined quite dramatically.
 For many reasons, we are choosing to spend less time in community and more time as individuals, thus the title Bowling Alone.

 I read the first part of the book as I flew to Portland for ITSC.
 I had the opportunity to spend time with Tim Lauer and his family.
-They live in a very nice neighborhood and Portland in general has some wonderful neighborhoods. … Read the rest
+They live in … Read the rest

 Schools are text snobs.
 Most people reading this are text snobs.
 Our institutions are built around the written word.
 That in itself is not bad and we owe much of our culture, knowledge and understanding to the written word.
 It’s not our fault, we’ve been living in a world that up until a few years ago, only offered us to easily produce content via the written word.
 But like the revolution of the printing press, we are in the midst of a revolution of a digital nature that’s allowing us to easily create and consume context in many different forms, specifically audio, video and imagery.